harishbommakanti/harishbommakanti.github.io/content/about.md

 author = "Harish Bommakanti"
 +++

-I'm currently a sophomore undergrad at UT Austin pursuing a Bachelors in Computer Science.
+I'm an undergraduate junior at UT Austin pursuing a Bachelors in Computer Science.

-Here's a list of my current interests:
-* AI
-* Software Engineering
-* Mathematics
-* Computer Hardware.

-However, I'm always looking to learn about new fields as I take more [classes](../education), start new [projects](../projects), and land new [positions](../experience).
+My current interests include AI, Software Engineering, and Software Development.
+I've explored these in my past [positions](../experience), [courses](../education), and [projects](../projects).
+I'm always looking to expand my interests and explore them in new ways.

+:exclamation: I am currently looking for Summer 2023 internship roles.
 Feel free to reach out if you or anyone you know may be interested in working with me!